dylan-turner25/droughtmonitor/README.md

 ## Installation
-Currently, `droughtmonitor` can be installed directly from GitHub.
+Currently, `droughtmonitor` can be installed from PyPI using pip.
 The drought monitor API does not utilize API keys meaning no further setup is required.

 ```console
 # install using pip